Smaller Keys for the McEliece Cryptosystem: A Convolutional Variant with GRS Codes: Introduction

-The matrices $S(D)$ and $P(D^{-1},D)$ are selected to protect against both ISD and structural attacks.
-A crucial fact to ensure security against ISD attacks to the first blocks and bootstrap from there, is that the truncated sliding matrices of the convolutional encoder are not invertible and recovering the initial blocks is not possible.
-As for structural attacks, we build our matrix $P(D^{-1},D)$ to provide weight-$\rho$ masking at every instant with $\rho\geq 2$.
-As pointed out in \cite{GR2017,karan2018}, see also \cite{karan2019}, already the weight-two masking appears to be enough to remove any identifiable algebraic structure from the public code and therefore structural attacks, and in particular any distinguisher attack based on the Schur product, seems to fail as well.
-We note that our construction uses matrices with large parts generated completely at random and can be easily constructed.
-Moreover, it seems that not obvious subcodes of the public code with small support can be computed in this proposal.
+Hence, GRS codes are good candidates for McEliece PKC because of their small key sizes, but bad candidates because their pervasive structural properties are a security weakness.
+Convolutional codes are good candidates for McEliece PKC because of the randomness in their construction, but bad candidates because early transmissions will be low weight and exploitable.
+The aim of this manuscript is to combine the strengths of both in a way that addresses the security flaws of each.
+In particular, we present a new variant that allows to consider GRS codes using a convolutional mask.
+In our scheme, the plaintext is not a block vector but a stream of smaller vectors sent in a sequential fashion.
+The public key is given by a polynomial convolutional encoder $G'(D)=S(D)GP(D)$ where $G$ is the generator matrix of a GRS code, $S(D)$ a polynomial matrix and $P(D)$ a non singular polynomial matrix selected to protect against structural attacks providing weight two masking at every instant.
+As pointed out in \cite{GR2017} and \cite{karan2018} (see also \cite{karan2019}), the weight two masking seems to be enough for the removal of any identifiable algebraic structure from the public code.
+Hence, the proposed scheme increases the security level against known structural attacks for block codes, and in particular against any distinguisher attack based on the Schur product.
+We note that the construction of $S(D)$ and $P(D)$ uses matrices with large parts generated completely at random and can be easily constructed.
+Moreover, it seems that no obvious subcodes of the public code with small support can be computed in this proposal.
 We present several examples for comparison with previous variants of the McEliece cryptosystem to illustrate the key size reduction of the public key achieved by this novel scheme.
+As a main drawback of this approach, ciphertexts for this scheme are considerably longer than the ones used in most common public-key encryption schemes.